 Feeling is running high at the National Association of Teachers of Religious Education (NATRE) about this omission.
 So much so that they are currently urging members and other interested individuals to lobby MPs and write to the secretary of state.
-Their concern centres around the impact as schools remove full-course religious studies options in favour of those subjects that do count towards the Ebac.
+Their concern centers around the impact as schools remove full-course religious studies options in favor of those subjects that do count towards the Ebac.
 ‘The unintended consequences of not including GCSE RS as an option in the English baccalaureate is that many schools will cease to offer RS at GCSE altogether.
-This in turn will have a very negative impact on the number of student taking RS at A-level, and therefore on the applications for theology and religious studies at degree level’ (extract from suggested letter to secretary of state supplied by RE Today and NATRE).
+This in turn will have a very negative impact on the number of student taking RS at A-level, and therefore on the applications for theology and religious studies at degree level' (extract from suggested letter to secretary of state supplied by RE Today and NATRE).

 The inclusion and omission of any subject from a performance indicator such as the Ebac can have profound and devastating effects.
 NATRE is already reporting that schools are reacting to its omission with negative timetabling decisions and reductions in staffing in RE departments.

-It’s not just RE that has been omitted.
-Across the country there are supporters of different areas of learning such as classical civilisation, citizenship and creative studies who are up in arms at the absence of their subjects.
-The Spanish bachillerato and the French baccalauréat both include ‘philosophy’ as part of their core entitlement.
+It's not just RE that has been omitted.
+Across the country there are supporters of different areas of learning such as classical civilization, citizenship and creative studies who are up in arms at the absence of their subjects.
+The Spanish bachillerato and the French baccalauréat both include ‘philosophy' as part of their core entitlement.
 Should this also be included under a humanities option?

 A broader concept of humanities

 Specialist humanities colleges represent a far broader understanding of the concept of humanities.
-They must select as their specialist subject a minimum of one subject from English, history, geography or citizenship and choose two other subjects from religious education, humanities, classics (classical civilisation, Latin or Greek), drama, English, history, geography or citizenships.
+They must select as their specialist subject a minimum of one subject from English, history, geography or citizenship and choose two other subjects from religious education, humanities, classics (classical civilization, Latin or Greek), drama, English, history, geography or citizenships.

 Through promoting the ‘humanities ethos' these specialist colleges are expected to offer an enriched school experience.
 It's not only the content of what is delivered but the way it is offered that matters here.
 Theatre in education, writers' visits, poets and historians in residence, fieldwork and study visits are all seen as a feature of humanities in these schools.